 - If she cleans up her toys, she gets a ball.

-(In our experience, she does better with immediate edible rewards for things like going on the potty and staying in her bed at night, so we don't give her balls for those.)
+Older kids might get a ball for putting away their laundry, clearing their plate after dinner without being asked, helping a sibling in a kind way, etc. (In our experience, Rooney does better with immediate edible rewards for things like going on the potty and staying in her bed at night, so we don't give her balls for those.)

 - Balls can only go in the jar - we never take them out.